davidjoelhall/davidjoelhall.github.io/_posts/2020-10-30-iPadOS-vs-macOS-as-a-daily-driver.markdown

 Over the years, I've used both operating systems (macOS and iPadOS) regularly.
 I've gone through stints that macOS was my daily "computer" ([what's a computer](https://youtu.be/pI-iJcC9JUc)) and I'm currently using an iPad Pro (12.9", model year 2018) as my daily computer ([how to use a computer](https://youtu.be/w0P0FQ770dE)).
 Not if, but when Apple releases their Apple Silicon based Mac laptops, I'm going to take a hard look at them and depending on the features, jump on one.
 Otherwise, I'll likely pickup a refurb 13" MBP.

-## Why switch from iPadOS fro macOS?
+## Why switch from iPadOS to macOS?

 There are multiple apps that I use on iPadOS that just weren't designed to be used there as their main place of use, things like: